archivesspace/archivesspace/ARCHITECTURE.md

     for each major collection.

   * Users -- An entity that uses the system--often a person, but perhaps a consumer of the ArchivesSpace API.
-The set of users are global to the system, with one user potentially being able to access multiple repositories.
+The set of users is global to the system, and a single user may have access to multiple repositories.

   * Records -- A unit of information in the system.
 Some records are global (existing outside of any given repository), while some are